Alison Rehfisch: Death

 After George died of cancer in 1974, she was inconsolable and less than a year later, with deteriorating eyesight and suffering depression, committed suicide by swallowing poison.

 In Collections

-Her works may be found in the following collections: the National Gallery of Australia (2 prints), the Cruthers Collection of Women's Art at the Lawrence Wilson Art Gallery at UWA, and many in the Art Gallery of New South Wales.
+Her works may be found in the following collections: the National Gallery of Australia (2 prints), the Cruthers Collection of Women's Art at the Lawrence Wilson Art Gallery at the University of Western Australia, in the Art Gallery of New South Wales, and the National Portrait Gallery of Australia.